ardsew/chipot/README.md

 # chipot
-A poor man's idle clicker game created by 4 people, that will never be complete.
+A poor man's idle clicker game created by 4 people, that will never be completed.

 Andrew Kim
 Jerry